pzhaojohnson/rnacanvas.points.oopified/README.md

-Returns a new `Vector` instance that is the vector going from the specified point to the point that this method was called upon.
+Returns a new `Vector` instance that is the vector going from the specified point to the point that this method was called on.

 See [@rnacanvas/vectors.oopified](https://pzhaojohnson.github.io/rnacanvas.vectors.oopified/) package
 for documentation on the `Vector` class.